 Trade unions in the Nordic Labour Market Models – signs of erosion?

 Special issue editors: Sissel Trygstad, Kristin Alsos, Kristine Nergaard and Laust Høgedahl

-Deadline for abstracts was 15.
-August 2020.
-Deadline for full papers 1.
-December 2020.
+Deadline for full papers has been extended to 15.
+February 2021.
 The issue is expected to be published by the end of 2021.
+Papers should be submitted to journal manager Bo Carstens, firstname.lastname@example.org.

 High union density rates have been a characteristic of the Nordic labour market models, where strong and representative social partners and high industry level collective bargaining coverage make up the foundation.
 However, it can be argued the models are witnessing signs of erosion.
 Trade unions are on the decline in all Nordic countries with the exception of Iceland.
 This development may be stronger when observed at sector level or among certain groups of employees such as young employees or employees on temporary contracts.

 With this special issue, we will like to invite scholars from all the Nordic countries to contribute to the issue of unions and union density, and especially welcome papers that could contribute to a better understanding of one or more of the following topics: